 The great Buddhist stupas of Andhra Pradesh date back to the time when the region was at the heart of the flourishing Satavahana empire, from 2nd century BCE to 2nd century CE.
 The growth of this Empire was fed by the gold from Rome, thanks to flourishing trade.
 The Satavahana rulers were great patrons of Buddhism, along with Hinduism.

-Around the late 1st century CE, the Satavahana capital was shifted from Paithan in Maharashtra to Dhanyakakata, present day Amaravati in Andhra Pradesh.
-Dhanyakakata or the ‘abode of grains’ attracted merchants from around the world.
+Around the late 1st century CE, the Satavahana capital was shifted from Paithan in Maharashtra to Dhanyakataka, present day Amaravati in Andhra Pradesh.
+Dhanyakataka or the ‘abode of grains’ attracted merchants from around the world.
 They, in turn, patronized Buddhist establishments.

 The sheer number of stupas in the region are a testament to the fact that Buddhism flourished here for hundreds of years.
 Historians believe that the Jaggayyapeta Stupa is one of the oldest stupas in the region, dating back to the 2nd century BCE.
 Known in Satavahana times as Velagiri, Jaggayyapeta Stupa was an important Buddhist establishment for monks, and over time, thanks to donations from various rulers and merchants, it became very grand and ornate.

 The Jaggayyapeta Stupa is one of the oldest stupas in the region, dating back to 2nd century BCE